Skip to main content

 Open

-As of August 2023, HUD ONAP has taken steps toward updating its regulations for its Indian Community Development Block Grant Program, which include ICDBG-Imminent Threat grants requirements.
-HUD issued a Dear Tribal Leader Letter announcing HUD's plans to start the rulemaking process, and intends to conduct formal consultation sessions with Tribes in October and November 2023.
+As of October 2024, HUD ONAP has taken steps toward updating regulations for its Indian Community Development Block Grant Program, which include ICDBG-Imminent Threat grants requirements.
+HUD issued a Dear Tribal Leader Letter announcing HUD's plans to start the rulemaking process in 2023 and held 10 formal consultation sessions with Tribes in 2023 and 2024.
 According to HUD officials, one potential outcome of the new rulemaking could be to address the fact that recurring events are explicitly ineligible for ICDBG-Imminent Threat grants.
 HUD plans to complete action to address this recommendation by June 2025.
 We will continue to monitor HUD's actions in response to this recommendation and evaluate them when complete.

 National Oceanic and Atmospheric Administration The Administrator of NOAA should review NOAA's programs identified in this report and, where the agency determines it feasible and appropriate, implement relevant changes to address program characteristics that are not established in statute that pose obstacles to Alaska Native villages' obtaining assistance, including characteristics we identified and others that NOAA may identify.
 NOAA should also document its review, any related consultation with tribes, and any changes made to its programs.
 (Recommendation 7)